 Process mapping tool – which one do you choose?

-In this text, we'll dig a bit deeper and explain the benefits of using a more intelligent tool than a "flat" whiteboard, flowchart, or slide tool to map, keep track of, and continuously work with your processes keeping them alive and up to date.
+But there are many benefits by using a more intelligent tool than a "flat" whiteboard, flowchart, or slide tool to map, keep track of, and continuously work with your processes

 But what you end up with when you’re done in a whiteboard or flowchart tool is a static drawing of your processes, a “dead, flat” picture of what you’ve drawn.